Winter Sonata: International broadcast

 The drama first aired in Japan on NHK in 2004; it was dubbed in Japanese and edited into 60-minute episodes.
 The final episode (which aired on August 23, 2004) recorded ratings of 20.6% in Kanto, 22.5% in Nagoya, and 23.8% in the Kansai regions.
 The series as a whole had an average viewership in the 14% to 15% range.
 Due to overwhelming demand from viewers to watch the series in its original format, it was re-aired on NHK's satellite channel BS2 unedited (in its original Korean audio, with Japanese subtitles), beginning December 20, 2004.

 It was the first Korean drama that ushered in the Korean Wave in Malaysia, when it aired in 2002 on TV3 dubbed in Mandarin with Malay subtitles.
 PMP Entertainment later released the drama in VCD and DVD format under the Bahasa title, Kisah Cinta Musim Salju (meaning "Winter Love Story").
 A Malay cover version of the theme song was released with the title "Sonata Musim Salju" (meaning "Winter's Sonata").

 The drama aired in Nepal on Kantipur Television Network in the mid-2000s dubbed in Nepali.
 The drama triggered the Korean Wave in the country and its lead star Bae Yong-joon became very popular amongst women in the country.

+In Indonesia, Winter Sonata was broadcast on SCTV in August 2002.

 In 2006, pan-Asian American network AZN Television bought the rights to air Winter Sonata in a 24-hour marathon with other Korean dramas.

 In Asia, the drama is available to stream via Iflix with English, Indonesian, Malay, Simplified Mandarin, Sinhalese, Vietnamese and Burmese subtitles.

 Anime

 An anime adaptation of Winter Sonata premiered on Japan's SKY PerfecTV! on October 17, 2009, consisting of 26 episodes subtitled in Japanese and English.
 Directed by Ahn Jae-hoon and written by Kim Hyeong-wan, the program featured 23 members of the original Korean cast voicing the characters, including Bae and Choi who reprised their roles.
 The role of "Sang-hyuk", originally played by Park Yong-ha, was voiced by singer Kang Yo-hwan and "Chae-rin" was dubbed by newcomer Lee Se-na in place of Park Sol-mi.
 During October 2011, Animax Asia aired the anime in Korean audio and English subtitles across South and Southeast Asia.
-In 2019, Allen's Television Network revived the anime with Tagalog subtitles in the Philippines.
-Allen Cañada revived the theme song of Di Ko Na Kaya by Faith Cuneta.